Andrew Freeman FACS HLM - location

 This thesis was published by the ERIC Clearinghouse on Information Resources, Syracuse University, New York, USA (in January 1985 - ERIC document reference: ED247936).
 ERIC documents are available from many major University libraries, throughout the world, and often also via the World Wide Web.

 The Educational Resources Information Center (ERIC) site includes details on the ERIC service.

 Organisations Andrew Freeman FACS is particularly supportive of

 I enjoy supporting organisations which have a particular focus on areas I am interested in,

 including such areas as education, free and/or inexpensive access to information, health, Information

 and Communications Technology (ICT), and libraries.
 I also have an interest in philanthropy more generally.

-My name is also included in the Australian Computer Society (ACS) virtual Hall of Fame.
+My name is included in the ACS virtual Hall of Fame.

 I am also a lifetime member of Vegan ACT.